scottfr/SystemsBook/Learning/learning.md

 ## The Essence of AND? ##

 Developing models is actually the easy part.
 What you should strive for is to develop models that advance your understanding and allow you to surface insights to better address situations around you.
-Evolving a model to surface insights can be a relatively straightforward and simple process as presented by the following model.
+Evolving a model to surface insights can be a relatively straightforward and simple process as presented by the following ILE.

 # Model
 {"title": "Systems Thinking: The Essence of And?", "description": "Continuing to seek the relevant influences.", "load": "http://insightmaker.com/insight/3365"}
 # End Model

-The process presented in the previous model can be used with Rich Pictures and Causal Loop Diagrams as well as Stock & Flow Simulations.
+The process presented can be used with Rich Pictures and Causal Loop Diagrams as well as Stock & Flow Simulations.
 Though when developing Stock & Flow Simulations you also have to be certain that the model runs and produces a meaningful result.
-And when developing a simulation model you should never be more than a couple clicks away from a running model.
+When developing a simulation model you should never be more than a couple clicks away from a running model.
 You'll better understand this advice after you make a substantial number of changes to a working model, it then doesn't run, and you spend hours trying to figure out how you broke it.
-Do yourself a favor, run after every change.
-It only takes a minute.
+Do yourself a favor, think about what the changed should produce, run after every change and verify the model produces what you expect.
+It only takes a minute. when the simulation doesn't produce what you expect it's not a problem, it's an opportunity for learning.

 ## Modeling Guidelines ##

-Figure 4 presents a number of guidelines or rules of thumb it would be good for you to keep in mind as you develop models.
+There are a number of guidelines, or rules of thumb, it would be good for you to keep in mind as you develop models.
 Some of the following are only relevant to Stock & Flow simulations, and which they are should be quite obvious.

 # Model
 {"title": "Modeling Guidelines", "description": "Essential thinks to guide you.", "load": "http://insightmaker.com/insight/1784"}